chmlee/ream-doc-v2/docs/Language/Git-Integration.md

 ![Git-4](./img/Git-4.svg)

 Then merges the changes committed in `alice`.
-The first phase is now completed, and is *tagged* as version `v0.1`.
+The first phase is now complete, and is *tagged* as version `v0.1`.

 ```markdown
 # Dataset